darasus/ai-blog/content/the-ultimate-guide-to-making-a-perfect-pie-crust.md

   great crust is using a lot of butter in a ratio of 2 parts butter to 3 parts flour.
 Achieving perfect flakiness is all about the dough-to-fat ratio, the temperature of the ingredients, and the way you work the dough.
+intro: >-
+  When it comes to baking, we’re probably all a little bit jealous of the ease with which professional chefs can whip up perfect creations.
+But with the right know-how, you too can master even the trickiest gastronomic feats at home.

+  And, when it comes to pies, nothing is more impressive than making your own crust.
+It’s easy enough that anyone can do it—you just need the right tips and tricks first.
+In this article, you’ll learn everything you need to know about pie crust from how to make it tender and flaky to how to avoid shrinkage during baking.
+You’ll also find great recipes for both sweet and savory fillings as well as ideas for different toppings that are perfect no matter what type of occasion calls for a homemade pie.
+So grab your notebook and get ready!
 ---

 ## But first: Why is making a perfect pie crust so important?